 What we aim to achieve

-With the ECHO Community meet-up we want to create a setting for two weekends, in which:
+With the ECHO Community meet-up we want to create a setting for 5 days, in which:

 - Old friends meet and new friendships are formed;